 (Infants and juveniles of all species learn by observing and imitating their parents and other adults; there seems to be little danger that adults are deliberately trying to fool them into imitating something that is wrong or maladaptive, What would be the advantage to adults in doing that?)

 How do the speakers or hearers already know the features (all of which are, of course, categories too)?
-Well, either directly, from having learned them, the old, time-consuming, risky, impoverished way (through supervised and unsupervised learning from experience) or indirectly, from having learned them by hearsay, through propositions from one who already knows the category to one who does not.
+Well, either directly, from having learned them, the old, time-consuming, risky, impoverished, and nonverbal way (through supervised and unsupervised learning from experience) or indirectly, from having learned them verbally (by “hearsay”), through spoken or written propositions from one who already knows the category to one who does not.
 Needless to say, the human brain, with its genetically encoded propositional capacity, has a default predilection for learning categories by hearsay (and a laziness about testing them out through direct experience).